 Catalogue of All Specimens of Natural History Collected by Mr Blandowski’s Party During an Expedition to the Lower Murray in 1857

-The colourful description of Blandowski’s infamous Murray fishes is a highlight of the Catalogue: “Sample N (named after a very prominent member of the Philosophical Institute Council, the Reverend Mr Bleasdale).
-Slimy, slippery fish.
+Blandowski’s infamous Murray fishes are described in the Transactions of the Philosophical Institute of Victoria.
+Figure 19 (N) Brosmius Bleasdalii named after a very prominent member of the Philosophical Institute Council, the Reverend Bleasdale: “A slimy, slippery fish.
 Lives in the mud.
 Is of a violent bluish colour on the belly.
 The whole upper surface is of a dirty olivish-green colour, with numerous irregular dark patches.”
-“Sample B (named after another very prominent member of the Council, Dr Eades).
-A fish easily recognised by its low forehead, big belly and sharp spine.”
+Figure 4 (B) Cernua Eadesii named after another very prominent member of the Council, Dr Eades: “A fish easily recognised by its low forehead, big belly and sharp spine.”

-Blandowski returned to Melbourne from the expedition in July 1857, four months before the rest of the party.
+Blandowski returned to Melbourne from the expedition in August 1857, four months before the rest of the party.
 To McCoy’s outrage, Blandowski did not return to the National Museum of Victoria (then located at the University of Melbourne, Parkville campus), and held on to field notes, many of the specimens collected on the expedition, and illustrations from the expedition.
 The matter was brought before the Board of Science, McCoy wrote to the Chief Secretary on 28 April 1858 (MV Archives OS~04400): “…Mr Blandowski should be compelled to give up at once all specimens, books, journals and field observations, and the portfolio of several hundred drawings made by the party under his orders, and all illustrative lists and memoranda connected with the Public Collections, the property of the Victorian Government.”

-Although many of the 16,000 specimens collected were never returned to the Museum, hundreds of specimens are held in the Museums Victoria State Collection to this day.
-To view the specimens online, visit Museums Victoria Collections website.
+Eventually all the specimens collected were returned to the Museum, however McCoy exchanged or donated many of the specimens with other museums and many were destroyed by insects over time, leaving about 15% of the total specimens collected on the expedition in Museums Victoria State Collection to this day.
+To view some of the specimens online, visit Museums Victoria Collections website.